simplefin/bank-access/README.md

 ### auth (OUT, channel 3) ###

-In addition to the standard I/O channels, each Bank Access script may also write to channel 3, which is used for authentication.
-When, during the course of connecting to a bank, a script requires information from the runner of the script (such as a username, password, security question answer, etc...), the script will write a JSON string followed by a newline (byte 0x0A) to channel 3 in the following format:
+If a script needs information from its parent (the thing that ran it or spawned it) such as username, password, security question, etc. it would write a JSON string followed by a newline (byte 0xA) to channel 3 in the following format:

     <JSON key>\n